Courts of Denmark: Structure

 From 1 January 2007, the Danish courts are composed of the Supreme Court (Højesteret), the two high courts (Landsretten), the Copenhagen Maritime and Commercial Court (Sø- og Handelsretten i København (national jurisdiction)), the Land Registration Court, 24 district courts (Byretten), the courts of the Faroe Islands and Greenland, the Appeals Permission Board, the Danish Judicial Appointments Council, and the Danish Court Administration.

 Furthermore, the Danish Constitution provides for the Court of Impeachment of the Realm (Rigsretten) to hear cases brought against ministers concerning their administration.
 In addition, the Special Court of Final Appeal (Den særlige Klageret) deals with cases concerning disciplinary sanctions against judges and petitions for retrial of criminal cases under Article 86 of the Administration of Justice Act.

 The Danish courts exercise the judicial powers of government and resolve related issues, including probate, bankruptcy, enforcement, land registration, and administrative issues.

 All judges are jurists.
 Lay judges may be of any profession, except they may not be attorneys, members of the clergy, or acting civil servants, and it is considered of good practice for none to be jurists.

-As of late 2005 a gradual reform of the lower courts is underway.
-When passed, the reform will transform the role of the county and high courts, as well as ensuring that the Supreme Court only handles cases which are principal in nature.
+Reform

+A gradual reform of the lower courts, which began in late 2005, was a significant overhaul of the Danish judicial system.
+This reform, known as the Police and Judiciary Reform Act, took full effect on January 1, 2007, and introduced several key changes to the structure and functioning of the courts.